stikkireddy/python-fpe-cryptography/README.md

 Example here by colleague Andrew Weaver: https://github.com/andyweaves/databricks-notebooks/blob/main/notebooks/privacy/format_preserving_encryption.py

 This is a port of it into a python udf.
-You can find the ported code in fpe.py
+You can find the ported code in [algo.py](ff3_cryptography/algo.py) and the port of Andrew's work in [fpe.py](ff3_cryptography/fpe.py).

+FPE is a easy abstraction on top of the FF3 cipher.

+**WARNING: For alphabet only input strings since the current implementation of FPE is dynamic it will prioritize alphanumeric charset over the alphabet charset.
+The reason is if you have an alphanumeric string, and you get back an alphabet only string then the alphacharset will be applied during decryption leading to wrong decrypted text.
+This will be fixed in a future release of the library by asking the user to provide the appropriate charset via numeric, alpha, alphanum.
+It will error if the input is not appropriate charset.**

 ## Install in notebook or python